JUMP TO

 Instructions

-- In a pot add green peas, green beans, broccoli, cauliflower and mushrooms.
+- In a medium pot, add green peas, green beans, broccoli, cauliflower and mushrooms.

 - Cover with water and bring to a boil.